Inigo183/scene_text_recognition/README.md

 scene text detection and recognition using mutilpe methods

 To use all of them we used a conda environment, so we previuslly have miniconda installed.
+In all commands is used png as image extension, if the photo you want to predict is another extension, just change it

 # Creating conda environment
 ~~~